getperf/ptune-site/docs/en/index.md

 - Create and accumulate work journals in Obsidian
 - Aggregate and organize work logs
 - Extract key points and keywords using AI
-- Automatically summarize the day in Daily Notes and prepare for the next day
+- Automatically summarize the day in デイリーノートs and prepare for the next day

 On Windows, you can also use **PtuneSync**,
 a helper tool that simplifies Google authentication and synchronization.